-- was shot dead in Tocoa.
-José had been raising questions about the 2012 death of his brother and calling for a full criminal investigation in the weeks before he was assassinated. - 353.
-In August 2013, during the CAO's investigation of IFC's loan to Dinant, the CAO "became aware that Dinant is one of Ficohsa's largest borrowers and as a result that IFC had a significant exposure to Dinant through its equity stake in Ficohsa."
-As a result, the CAO Vice President initiated a separate investigation into IFC's investment in Ficohsa. - 354.
+- exposure to Dinant through its equity stake in Ficohsa."
+As a result, the CAO Vice President initiated a separate investigation into IFC's investment in Ficohsa. - 320.
 In October 2013, farmer groups in the Bajo Aguán were so besieged with violence that they brought a complaint against the state of Honduras at the Inter-American Commission on Human Rights.
 They alleged that security forces working on behalf of Dinant, including Honduran military units in the Bajo Aguán and in particular the 15th Batallion and the Xatruch Task Force had carried out extrajudicial killings and other acts of aggression against the farmers in an effort to support large landholders, including Dinant specifically.
-Their complaint described the violent deaths of more than 100 farmers, and explained how these military units and/or the security personnel of large landowners like Dinant were to blame. - 355.
+Their complaint described the violent deaths of more than 100 farmers, and explained how these military units and/or the security personnel of large landowners like Dinant were to blame. - 321.
 Nevertheless, in November 2013, IFC provided the GTFP Guarantees for two of Ficohsa's loans to Dinant, totaling \$5.3 million.
-The guarantees enabled Ficohsa to provide pre-export funding for intra-firm trades between Dinant's corporate entities in Honduras and Guatemala. - 356.
+The guarantees enabled Ficohsa to provide pre-export funding for intra-firm trades between Dinant's corporate entities in Honduras and Guatemala. - 322.
 On information and belief, the only reason for the trades that were funded by IFC-guaranteed loans was to increase the amount of short-term financing that Dinant could obtain from Ficohsa.
 IFC provided a line of credit to Dinant (Guatemala) to guarantee its payments to Dinant (Honduras), enabling Dinant (Honduras) to collateralize those expected payments and obtain additional short-term financing from Ficohsa.
 The amount of funding thus available was greater than if Dinant (Honduras) had sought to raise the money through a direct loan from Ficohsa because trade financing is cheaper than unsecured short-term debt.